-Creating the tone that complements the script is an important feature that will influence the overall effect of the animation, so we work with a number of voiceover artists and sound studios to make sure we find the right fit.
-The final voiceover can’t be recorded until the script is agreed, so we often record a draft version to use in the animatic.
+Creating a tone that complements the script is an important feature that will influence the overall effect of the animation, so we work with several voiceover artists and sound studios to ensure we find the right fit.
+The final voiceover can’t be recorded until the script is agreed upon, so we often record a draft version to use in the animatic.

 TIP: It’s worth noting that if a draft voiceover is used at this stage, it may take longer to produce the animation.
-Also bear in mind that the animator may need to add pauses to the voiceover to allow the viewer to take in the on-screen animation, so the length of the voiceover file may not be the length of the final animation itself.
+Also, the animator may need to add pauses to the voiceover to allow the viewer to take in the on-screen animation, so the length of the voiceover file may not be the length of the final animation itself.

-During the animatic stage, the images from the storyboard are combined with a draft (or final) voiceover to set the pace and sequence of the film.
-This is the first opportunity to see the animation as a rudimentary film and to feedback to the animator on any changes required on the script or the images.
-Films are shared via Vimeo Review so all stakeholders can add their feedback along the animation timeline.
-This means all comments are collated in one place and reviewers don’t need to add timecodes to hundreds of emails!
+With the storyboard signed off, we then move onto the animatic stage.
+This is where the images from the storyboard are combined with a draft (or final) voiceover to set the pace and sequence of the film.
+This is the first opportunity to see the animation as a rudimentary film and to give feedback to the animator on any changes required in the script or the images.
+Films are shared via Vimeo Review so all stakeholders can add their feedback along the animation timeline in one place.

-Once the animatic has been agreed, the production process can begin, this involves animating the film as well as adding music and sound effects.
+Once the animatic has been agreed upon, the production process can begin.
+This involves getting the characters moving, adding pans, zooms, scene transitions as well as adding music and sound effects.
 The animation is usually created using a mixture of Adobe Animate and Adobe After Effects.

-When we’re close to having the final version of the film available we will share it with you via Vimeo Review for final comment and minor tweaks.
-Any larger updates such as changes to the previously agreed action could create a delay to the schedule and possibly extra costs.
+When we’re close to having the film’s final version, we will share it with you via Vimeo Review for last comments and minor tweaks.
+Any more significant updates, such as changes to the previously agreed action, could delay the schedule and possibly extra costs.

-When all the stakeholders are happy with the film and that the brief has been fully met, the animation will be shared via WeTransfer or Vimeo, with .mp4 downloads for HD, SD and Mobile.
-We can also deliver animation clips as GIF files for use on Twitter and other social media platforms.
+When all the stakeholders are happy with the film and that the brief has been fully met, the animation will be shared via WeTransfer or Vimeo so you can download the MP4 file.
+We can also deliver animation clips in different aspect ratios for use on social media platforms.

 So that’s the animation process explained in simple terms.
-If you’re thinking of creating an animation for your business, or would like to speak to us about exploring animation options we’d love to hear from you.
+If you’re thinking of creating an animation to explain, entertain, or educate your audience, or perhaps you’d like to speak to us about exploring animation options, we’d love to hear from you.